Time To Read: 11 minutes

 “We commonly see clients who are worried about Alzheimer’s disease because their partner complains that they don’t seem to pay attention, they don’t seem to listen or they don’t remember what is said to them,” says Dr. Susan Vandermorris, one of the study's authors.
 “Sometimes addressing hearing loss may mitigate or fix what looks like a memory issue.
 An individual isn’t going to remember something said to them if they didn’t hear it properly.”

 Hearing Loss And The Risk Factor For Dementia

-Midlife hearing impairment is a risk factor for dementia, according to a 2017 report in The Lancet.
+Midlife hearing impairment is a risk factor for dementia, according to The Lancet's 2017 report.

 The population attributable fraction (PAF, calculated on the basis of the strength of each individual risk factor multiplied by the prevalence of each risk factor) for hearing impairment was determined to be 9%.

 So eliminating midlife hearing impairment would theoretically reduce the number of cases of dementia by 9% (assuming that all of the 9% is actually due to a causal impact of hearing loss on risk of dementia, rather than, for example, reflecting a common cause).